One-piece, force-locking compensating coupling made from plastic

-The Figure on the right, illustrates the newly designed plastic coupling (Fig. 1).
-This one-piece design can easily be produced by injection moulding (s.
-Fig. 2 B).
+Fig. 1 illustrates the newly designed plastic coupling.
+This one-piece design can easily be produced by injection moulding (see Fig. 2 B).

 Alternately placed rigid discs that are connected by thin-walled and flexible compensating elements allow for compensation of both axial and radial shifts as well as angular errors.
 Particular significance lies in the form of the compensating elements.
 In contrast to conventional coil springs, the incline of the coil spring is not constant, but they rather bend towards the discs.
 Thus allowing for simultaneous transmission of torques and compensation of relatively large misalignment.

 (I) Two rigid discs connected by flexible compensating elements.
 This design builds extremely compact, however it is only suitable for compensation of axial shifts and angular errors.

 (II) Between the two end discs, multiple intermediate discs, that are themselves connected to the compensating elements, can be integrated.
 Such designs can in addition also compensate for radial shifts.

 A friction-free transmission of tourques to the shaft, can for this coupling easily be realized by a clamping hub in combination with a contact element, for example a coating that increases the friction coefficient (s.
 Fig. 2 A).